Getting Started

 Choosing a method:

-You can generate a short-lived (1 hour) API token from your ZenML dashboard.
-This is useful when you need a fast way to make authenticated HTTP requests to the ZenML API endpoints and you don't need a long-term solution.
+You can use a service account's API key to authenticate to the ZenML server's REST API programmatically.
+This is particularly useful when you need a long-term, secure way to make authenticated HTTP requests to the ZenML API endpoints.

-2. Use the API token as the bearer token in your HTTP requests.
+Use the API key directly to authenticate your API requests by including it in the Authorization header.
 For example, you can use the following command to check your current user:

 • using curl: